verified-network-toolchain/petr4/deps/poulet4/README.md

 4. PPX annotations have to be added
 5. Fix representation of environments
 6. Use control-plane names for controllable entities
 7. Provide "arbitrary annotations" rather than having annotations and info on every syntax node.
 8. Better names (e.g., `Stat_BlockStatement` should be `StmtBlock` and let's not mix CamelCase and underscore_separated_words)

+# Refactoring the interpreter
+- [ ] Repair evaluator to handle indirect storage of packets
+- [ ] Parametrize over targets with typeclasses the way the OCaml version uses modules

 # Questions